MED ST1 CAMSHAFT KIT - ROAD

 The simplex type is aimed at race engines where every last gram matters, but we would not recommend this for regular road use.
 The lighter the rotating components in a racing engine, the faster it will be able to accelerate to its peak power band high up in the rpm range.
 On a standard or mildly tuned road car that's less of a concern.

-How about the gear or belt drive conversions?
+How about the belt drive conversion?